 Sunroom.
 Sun parlor.
 Sun porch.
 Patio room.
 Florida room.
 No matter what you call it, the desirability of having a sunroom is undeniable.
-Many of Eastwood’s floorplans offer our buyers the option of adding a sunroom onto their home, and according to our team of New Home Specialists, it is one of the most wished-for features!
+Many of Eastwood’s floor plans offer our buyers the option of adding a sunroom onto their home, and according to our team of New Home Specialists, it is one of the most wished-for features!

 Have you ever thought about adding a sunroom to your home?
 Sunrooms not only pack on additional and valuable square footage but they give homeowners a flexible and sun-filled space that can be customized for a variety of needs, such as a reading room, indoor garden, home office, craft room, art space, and yoga studio.
 The options are as endless as the number of our homeowners’ many hobbies!

 Sunrooms are also perfect for year-round enjoyment.
-In the winter, it is a nice getaway space that will bring in that natural light we all crave, and in the summer, it will be a warm oasis to feel like your outside without all the bugs and heat.
+In the winter, it is a nice getaway space that will bring in that natural light we all crave, and in the summer, it will be a warm oasis to feel like you are outside without all the bugs and heat.
 A sunroom can help make indoor-outdoor living possible!
-Imagine sitting in your sunroom with your patio door open letting the fresh air in, or sitting there with a hot cocoa feeling the cool winter breeze.
+Imagine sitting in your sunroom with your patio door open letting the fresh air in, or sitting there with hot cocoa feeling the cool winter breeze.
 Who doesn’t love that?

 With so many possibilities for a unique and personalized space, the interior design options are plentiful, too.
 There are no rules to decorating your sunroom.
 However, we do encourage you to embrace one idea: play off all the natural sunlight from those windows in your sunroom!
 Here are a few ideas for transforming your sunroom into your favorite room in your home!

 We all know that the kitchen has become the gathering area when we entertain.
 If your sunroom is near your kitchen, you can extend your entertainment space by simply adding a beverage station, a.k.a. bar, in the sunroom.
 This will give your guests one more option to congregate, which may be an especially good idea if you are nervous already about your cooking skills!
 (We wouldn’t know anything about that at all! :))

-If you watch any design shows, or surf the web for design tips, you know that designing with texture in mind is important.
+If you watch any design shows or surf the web for design tips, you know that designing with texture in mind is important.
 Let’s start with the basics: the flooring.
 In a sunroom, one of the top tips is to avoid carpeting because a solid surface like tile or Luxury Vinyl Plank will absorb the heat from the sun and help keep the space cozy on a cold day.
 When decorating with accessories, keep texture in mind and incorporate it into crocheted throw pillows and soft, plush rugs, for example.
 Wicker baskets keep reading materials stowed away neatly and also add their own textural element to the space.

 Another one of our favorite parts about a sunroom is its versatility.
 Sunrooms can be whatever you make them!
 A coffee nook, a yoga space, an extra dining room, or even a reading space.
 The list goes on!
 You can easily modify this space to fit your needs which is why it is one of our favorite home additions.
-Need some help on decorating?
+Need some help with decorating?
 Well, we have you covered!

-Plants: Another essential we like to have in this space is plants.
+Another essential we like to have in this space is plants.
 Green instantly adds that homey feel and the plants will get to soak up all that natural light.
 This is a perfect space for those of us without a green thumb.

-Music: This may be the one that most people overlook.
+This may be the one that most people overlook.
 Add some music and it will take your sunroom to the next level, whatever your setup is!

 You won’t regret getting a ceiling fan in this area of the house, especially on those hot summer days, the room can get a bit toasty so a nice breeze will really liven up the space.

 Looking to find your perfect Eastwood home and get that added sunroom?
-We have an array of plans throughout our 8 divisions (Charlotte NC, Triad NC, Raleigh NC, Greenville SC, Columbia SC, Charleston SC, Richmond VA, and Atlanta GA) that will be able to make your sunroom dreams a realty!
+We have an array of plans throughout our 8 divisions (Charlotte NC, Triad NC, Raleigh NC, Greenville SC, Columbia SC, Charleston SC, Richmond VA, and Atlanta GA) that will be able to make your sunroom dreams a reality!
 Contact our internet specialist team today with questions at 866-551-7995.